matter-labs/zksync-web-era-docs/docs/api/js/features.md

 In this case, you can provide an `Overrides` object as the last parameter.
 There you can supply fields like `gasPrice`, `gasLimit`, `nonce` etc.

-In order to make the SDK as flexible as possible, `zksync-web3` uses `customData` object in the overrides to supply zkSync-specific fields.To supply zkSync-specific fields, you need to pass the following override:
+In order to make the SDK as flexible as possible, `zksync-web3` uses `customData` object in the overrides to supply zkSync-specific fields.
+To supply zkSync-specific fields, you need to pass the following override:

 ```typescript
 {